-The 2008 report on Performance Measures/Standards and Accountability was released in July of this year.
+The 2011 report on Performance Measures/Standards and Accountability was released in June of this year.
 All scores are presented in the table that follows.
-Robeson Community College fell short of achieving the "Exceptional Performance" rating for 2008, having met only six of the eight required performance standards.
-Full data on each Robeson Community College score, along with other individual college performance scores can be found in the "2008 Critical Success Factors Report", which may be viewed at http://www.ncccs.cc.nc.us.
+Robeson Community College fell short of achieving the "Exceptional Performance" rating for 2011, having met six of the eight required performance standards.
+Full data on each Robeson Community College score, along with other individual college performance scores can be found in the "2011 Critical Success Factors Report", which may be viewed at: